qleet/user-docs/docs/architecture/kubernetes-federation.md

 ![Federating Kubernetes with Kubernetes](../img/KubernetesFederationWithKubernetes.png)

-## QleetOS Controllers
+## Threeport Controllers

-QleetOS Controllers - or Qleets - inherit a lot of design principles from Kubernetes.
+Threeport controllers inherit a lot of design principles from Kubernetes.
 They are level-triggered reconcilers of state that operate on a non-terminating loop to ensure your desired state is realized in the system.
+One thing that Threeport controllers add is horizontal scalability.
+Any number of Threeport Controllers can operate simultaneously to manage the same set of object types.
-One thing that Qleets add is horizontal scalability.
-Any number of Qleets can operate simultaneously to manage the same set of object types.
 They use NATS Jetstream to broker notifications to help achieve this.
-In QleetOS, the message broker helps ensure a notification of a particular change is delivered to just one of a set of identical Qleets.
-And the Qleets use the message broker to place distributed locks on specific objects while they are being reconciled so that race conditions between Qleets don't develop in making changes to the system.
+In Threeport, the message broker helps ensure a notification of a particular change is delivered to just one of a set of identical Threeport controllers.
+Threeport controllers use the message broker to place distributed locks on specific objects while they are being reconciled so that race conditions between controllers don't develop in making changes to the system.

-## QleetOS Datastore
+## Threeport Datastore

-QleetOS uses CockroachDB, a purpose-built geo-redundant relational database.
+Threeport uses CockroachDB, a purpose-built geo-redundant relational database.
 The geo-redundancy is essential for a purpose that is this critical.
 And the transactional capabilities allow changes to multiple related objects to happen safely.
 When you are dealing with remote clusters and the workloads therein,